ogri-la/strongbox/github-addons.md

-# examples of github addons supported by strongbox
+# examples of Github addons supported by strongbox

+A Github **release** may have many **assets**.

+Each **asset** in a release must, at a minimum, be a fully uploaded zip file.

+Each candidate asset is then inspected for the presence of 'retail' or 'classic' or both or neither.

+The remote addon `.toc` file is looked for in the root of the code directory and it's `Interface` value inspected.

+Below are some supported examples of each case.

 ## single asset, classic, no toc file, 'classic' in asset name
 * https://github.com/wardz/ClassicCastbars